Josef-Friedrich/audiorename/README.rst

         $album_clean:          “album” without ” (Disc
                                X)”.

-        $album_initial:        First character in lowercase of
+        $ar_initial_album:        First character in lowercase of
                                “album_clean”.

         $albumartist:          The artist for the entire album,